 I want to benefit from collective self-consumption with surpluses, what do I need?

 Those consumers who want to take advantage of collective self-consumption with surplus compensation must meet the above requirements and sign an energy distribution agreement.
 To formalize this document, the distribution mechanism contained in RD 244/2019 can be used.
-However, any other mechanism that is agreed between the associated consumers and has all the established requirements will be legal.
+However, any other mechanism that is agreed upon between the associated consumers and has all the established requirements will be legal.
+Here there is the professional processing guide for everyone that want “auto-consumo”

 Likewise, the consumers participating in the collective self-consumption installation must notify the distributor of the type of self-consumption they have at that time and their interest in taking advantage of the simplified compensation modality.
 To do this, they must deliver the distribution agreement of the associated consumers in which the conditions of said agreement are stated and the marketer can initiate the adaptation of the supply contracts.